MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Get-VHD.md

 Get-VM -VMName TestVM | Select-Object -Property VMId | Get-VHD
 ```

-Gets the virtual hard disk objects associated with virtual machine TestVM, using the pipeline
+Gets the virtual hard disk objects associated with virtual machine **TestVM**, using the pipeline
 feature for the **VMId** parameter.

 ### Example 4